daniel-ordonez/vue-chatui/readme.md

   //Use the readable promise
   await chat.addEntry("What's your name?").readable;
   let name = await chat.userInput("text");
-  //userInput returns an object after the user's input is visible await chat.addEntry(`Nice to meet you ${name.text}`).readable;
+  //userInput returns an object after the user submits a response await chat.addEntry(`Nice to meet you ${name.text}`).readable;
   console.log("done");
 }